locka99/opcua/samples/modbus-server/README.md

-A simple server that reads registers from a MODBUS slave and exposes them as variables in OPC UA.
+A simple server that reads coils and registers from a MODBUS slave and exposes them as variables in OPC UA.

-MODBUS basically consists of registers (2-byte words) and coils (flags) which occupy one of 4 tables with an addressable index as follows:
+MODBUS exposes registers (2-bytes) and coils (discrete on/off values, i.e. bools) which are input (read-only) or output (read-write).
+Each is addressable and and occupy one of 4 tables:

-* 0xxxx - Status Coil Address Space from 00000 to 065535
+* 0xxxx - Discrete Output Coil from 1 to 9999 - Read-Write
-* 1xxxx - Input Coil Address Space from 10000 to 165535
+* 1xxxx - Discrete Input Coil from 10001 to 19999 - Read-Only
-* 3xxxx - Input Register Address Space from 30000 to 365535 - UTILISED
+* 3xxxx - Input Register from 30001 to 39999 - Read-Only - **UTILISED**
-* 4xxxx - Holding Register Address Space from 40000 to 465535
+* 4xxxx - Output Holding Register from 40001 to 49999 - Read-Write

+Within each table, each data is addressed 0-9998 or 0000-270E in hex.

 Only the tables marked UTILISED are used by this demo.

-The address space is numerically indexed and the caller (called the master) is expected to know what they are requesting and what that value represents.
+In MODBUS the the master is expected to know what they are requesting and the meaning of each value returned, e.g. if input register 10001 reports the temperature of a device, then the master is expected to know that because there is no metadata describing it's purpose.

-MODBUS could be represented in a number of ways through OPC UA address space.
+That brings us onto how then we represent MODBUS as OPC UA.
+There are basically two main ways:

+1. The OPC UA server has a map describing the purpose and type of each register / coil and performs the mapping and transformation.

+2. The OPC UA server is more generic and exposes each register / coils in an addressable fashion and leaves it up to the OPC UA client to make sense of the meaning of each value.

 This sample exposes them like this.

 ```
 Objects/
   MODBUS/
-    Input Register 0
-    Input Register 1
+    Input Coils
+      Coil 0
       ...
+      Coil N - 1
+    Input Registers/
+      Register 0
+      ...
-    Input Register N - 1
+      Register N - 1
 ```

 Where Input Register 0 is the first register in the requested range up to N registers requested